d-bl/GroundForge/docs/API/stitch-gallery.md

 Please note that it is better practice to move the styles into your own CSS files.

-You might want to restrict the max-height to narrow devices like mobile phones, or hide the textarea and flip links/buttons:
+You might want to restrict the max-height to narrow devices like mobile phones, or hide the text input and flip links/buttons:

     p:has(#stitchDef) { display: none; }